eionut/php_ex/ex05/README.md

-# Mad Lib
+# Simple Math
-Create a simple mad-lib program that prompts for a noun, a verb, an adverb, and an adjective and injects those into a story that you create.
+Write a program that prompts for two numbers.
+Print the sum, difference, product, and quotient of those numbers.